HL7 Version 2 to FHIR

 Typical entries in the table of discrepancies in a transform result are:

-When the validator is operating as a service on a FHIR server, all its inputs and outputs should be FHIR resources.
+When a validator is operating as a service on a FHIR server, all its inputs and outputs should be FHIR resources.
 This will require some way to wrap a V2 message in a FHIR resource (in a Basic or Binary resource?), and the validator result tables may be profiled OperationOutcome resources.
 It may also be useful to be able to specify (in a Parameters resource?) what kinds of validation output are required – e.g. what fields in the FHIR outputs need to be checked; or to combine validation of the transform with validation of the transform output FHIR against profiles.

 Outlook